pylint-dev/pylint/doc/tutorial.rst

 do with the remaining warnings.

 If we add a docstring to describe what the code is meant to do that will help.
-I'm also going to be a bit cowboy and ignore the W0402 message because I like to take risks in life.
+I'm also going to be a bit cowboy and ignore the `deprecated-module` message because I like to take risks in life.
 A deprecation warning means that future versions of Python may not support that code so my code may break in the future.
-There are 5 C0103 messages that we will get to later.
+There are 5 `invalid-name` messages that we will get to later.
 Lastly, I violated the convention of using spaces around an operator such as "=" so I'll fix that too.
-To sum up, I'll add a docstring to line 2, put spaces around the = sign on line 16 and use the "--disable=W0402" to ignore the deprecation warning.
+To sum up, I'll add a docstring to line 2, put spaces around the = sign on line 16 and use the `--disable=deprecated-module` to ignore the deprecation warning.

 Here is the updated code: